 G. Applicant vessels shall agree to take any state or federally authorized observers at any time.

 H. Application required.
 Eligible persons must apply on forms as prescribed by the Director.

-I. Application period: Applications must be received no later than November 30, 2018.
+I. Application period: Applications must be received between January 1 and March 30 annually.

 A. Evaluation criteria: All permit applications submitted to the Division will be reviewed and assessed by the Director for completeness and accuracy.